-Information related to MCCCD's Discrimination Complaint procedure for Students is also available from the Office of General Counsel's Office of Public Stewardship at 480-731-8880.
+Information related to MCCCD's Discrimination Complaint Procedure for Students is also available from the Office of General Counsel's Office of Public Stewardship at 480-731-8880.

-A. Informal Resolution of Discrimination Complaints
+Informal Resolution of Discrimination Complaints

-1. Before filing a formal complaint under this procedure, a student may attempt to resolve the problem through informal discussions with the person claimed to have engaged in discriminatory conduct and that person's supervisor or department head.
-The student may choose to ask the Vice President of Student Affairs to assist in the informal resolution
+Before filing a formal complaint under this procedure, a student may attempt to resolve the problem through informal discussions with the person claimed to have engaged in discriminatory conduct and that person's supervisor or department head.
+The supervisor or department head will notify the Vice President of Student Affairs to assist in the informal resolution process.

-- process.
 The Vice President of Student Affairs may designate an employee to provide such assistance.
+If a student alleges discrimination based upon physical or mental disability the Vice President of Student Affairs, who is designated at each college as the ADA/504 coordinator or the Associate Vice Chancellor of Student Affairs, who is designated as the District ADA/504 Coordinator, will assist directly in the informal resolution process.
+Each Vice President and the Associate Vice Chancellor has knowledge of the ADA/504 regulations applicable to students with disabilities.
 The Vice President of Student Affairs may modify or reject an informal resolution of a complaint of discriminatory conduct under this process if, in the judgment of the Vice President, the resolution that is proposed is not in the best interests of both the student and the institution.
-The Vice President shall take such action no later than fifteen (15) calendar days after receiving notice of the informal resolution. - 2.
+The Vice President shall take such action no later than fifteen (15) calendar days after receiving notice of the informal resolution.

 Attempts to informally resolve alleged discrimination should occur within ninety (90) calendar days of the most recent alleged discriminatory act.
-For complaints dealing with alleged discrimination beyond the 90-day timeframe, a student must submit a written complaint under the formal resolution procedure of this policy. - 3.
-If the complaint cannot be informally resolved to the satisfaction of the complainant, the complainant has the right to file a written complaint within 300 days of the most recent alleged discriminatory act and to proceed under formal resolution procedures.
+The college official responsible for this informal resolution process should ensure that the process is concluded promptly.
+For complaints dealing with alleged discrimination beyond the 90-day timeframe, a student must submit a complaint under the formal resolution procedure of this policy.

+If the complaint cannot be informally resolved to the satisfaction of the student, the student has the right to file a complaint and to proceed under formal resolution procedures.

-B. Formal Resolution of Discrimination Complaints
+Formal Resolution of Discrimination Complaints